jpreecedev/developerhandbook/src/pages/node-express-passport-authentication-mini-series/index.md

 npx create-next-app
 ```

 Enter a name for your project.
 For the purposes of this tutorial I went with `passportjs-next-auth-tutorial`.
-Next will do a bunch of setup and install all required dependencies.
+Next will set itself up and install all required dependencies.

 Run the following;